SiverDX/additional_enchantments/README.md

   - If `Shift` is pressed it will cycle through options for items, filtering them by rarity (COMMON, UNCOMMON, RARE, EPIC)
   - Entities can be blacklisted with the tag `additional_enchantments:perception_blacklist`
   - It's configurable whether invisible entities are outlined or not (`true` by default)
+- Not compatible with the `Ore Sight` or `Treasure Finder` enchantment

 ## Ore Sight (Helmet)
-- Default max. level: 5
+- Default max. level: 4
-- Outlines nearby ore blocks (even through walls) with different colors based on their rarity group
+- Outlines nearby ore blocks (even through walls) with different colors
-- Enchantment level increases the range
-- It's possible to decide which outlines to display with the keybind (default being `U`)
+- Blocks, required enchantment level, range and color are handled by the server configuration
+- Not compatible with the `Perception` or `Treasure Finder` enchantment

+**Note**: The required enchantment level is an explicit check
+- This means if you only configure up to enchantment level 4 and have some mod that increases the level to 5, it won't highlight anything anymore
+- This allows you to hide common ores at a higher enchantment level

+## Treasure Finder (Helmet)
+- Default max. level: 4
+- Spawns particle at the position of nearby blocks
+- Has extra logic to also spawn particles around treasure blocks - meaning containers with loot tables that have yet to generate said loot
+- Blocks, required enchantment level, range and color are handled by the server configuration
-- Blocks can be blacklisted with the tag `additional_enchantments:ore_sight_blacklist`
+- Not compatible with the `Perception` or `Ore Sight` enchantment

+**Note**: The required enchantment level is an explicit check
+- This means if you only configure up to enchantment level 4 and have some mod that increases the level to 5, it won't highlight anything anymore
+- This allows you to hide common ores at a higher enchantment level

 ## Bracewalk (Legs)
 - Default max. level: 4